telefonicaid/iotagent-node-lib/docs/roadmap.md

 -   Incremental introduccion of ECMAScript6 syntax (previous analysis of which sub-set of interesting aspect we want to take)
 -   Use the lightweight ingestion mechanism for connection oriented updates implemented in Context Broker
+-   Add support to other transport protocols (BacNET, Modbus, etc)

 ### Features already completed

 The following list contains all features that were in the roadmap and have already been implemented.

+-   Support for "delta" measures (i.e. "temperature _increased_ in 5 degress" instead of "temperature _is_ 25")
+-   Allow to handle binary messages ([iota-ul#530](https://github.com/telefonicaid/iotagent-ul/issues/530))
 -   Removal support for NGSIv1 (#966) ([2.18.0](https://github.com/telefonicaid/iotagent-node-lib/releases/tag/2.18.0))
 -   Selectively ignore measure in the southbound interface ([iotagent-json#416](https://github.com/telefonicaid/iotagent-json/issues/416),